aglia-iu/FPS_Project/README.md

 ##  What I would have added if I had time

-If I had more time, I would have started by fixing the last bug in my environment - when you click on the environment to select the color of your bullets, the game fires off a bullet, since we are also using the left-click functionality to select the button in question.
-So, would have made it so that by pressing a key (R for Red, Y for Yellow and B for Blue), you would select the color in question, without firing off that extra bullet.
-I also would have added functionality to have cannons at the top of the walls.
+If I had more time, I would have added functionality to have cannons at the top of the walls.
 Everytime a bullet missed the target and landed on the wall, the cannons would aim at the character and fire back at them, adding a level of challenge within the short amount of time.
 I also would have 3D Modeled my own assets - for the sake of time, I greyboxed the scene, with the intention of adding 3D Models later.
 In addition, I would have made a physical switch that the character could use, kind of like a lever, to change the color in the physical game, as opposed to using the UI.

 I would have created an inventory system to store ammo, and a system to collect ammo in between dodging the cannons, and firing at the target.
 I would have added a restart button to easily restart the game.
 I would have added a scoreboard for players to view and beat their high score.
 It could have been interesting to add a coin-collection system in the environment.